lappang-cheung/shopifywebapi/readme.md

 # GraphQL Query and Mutation Commands

-In order to query an element please use this syntax examples:
+In order to query an elements, please use this syntax examples:

 ```
 // Store details